 MEGAWORLD CORPORATION ("MEG" or "Megaworld"), a publicly-listed company since June 15, 1994, is one of the leading property developers in the Philippines and is primarily engaged in the development of large scale mixed-use planned communities or townships, which are comprised of residential, commercial, and office developments and integrated leisure, entertainment and educational/training components.
 Founded on August 24, 1989 by Dr. Andrew L. Tan, Megaworld initially established a reputation for building high-end residential condominiums and commercial properties located in convenient urban locations with easy access to offices as well as leisure and entertainment amenities in Metro Manila.
-In 1996, responding to growing demand for integrated lifestyle communities, Megaworld pioneered the live-work-play began the development of mixed-use communities, primarily for the middle-income market, with the launch of Eastwood City, its first mixed-use township development.
+In 1996, responding to growing demand for integrated lifestyle communities, primarily for the middle-income market, with the launch of Eastwood City, its first mixed-use township development.
 MEG and its subsidiaries have since then grown and diversified their roster of townships to thirty-five (35): four in Fort Bonifacio, seven in Metro Manila, sixteen in Luzon, six in Visayas, and two in Mindanao.